managedcode/.github/profile/README.md

 of Grain activations between silos to ensure evenly distributed.
 - [Orleans.PushNotifications](https://github.com/managedcode/Orleans.PushNotifications): Apple and Google Push notifications for Orleans.
 - [Orleans.RateLimiting](https://github.com/managedcode/Orleans.RateLimiting): RateLimiting base on Orleans

+## GitHub Actions 🦾
+- [MAUIAppVersion](https://github.com/marketplace/actions/mauiappversion): This action updates the application version and/or display version properties in a .cproj file for a MAUI application.
+You can use this action as part of your CI/CD workflow to automatically update the version properties when building and publishing your MAUI application.

 We're always working on new projects, so be sure to check our GitHub profile regularly for updates.